cliffordlab/PhysioNet-Cardiovascular-Signal-Toolbox/README.txt

     - t_win     : (s)  Start time of window analyzed

 Time domain measures of HRV:
-	- NNmean    : (ms) mean value of NN intervals
+	- NNmean    : (s) mean value of NN intervals
-	- NNmode    : (ms) mode of NN intervals
+	- NNmode    : (s) mode of NN intervals
-	- NNmedian  : (ms) median value of NN intervals
+	- NNmedian  : (s) median value of NN intervals
-	- NNskew    : (ms) skweness of NN intervals
+	- NNskew    : (s) skweness of NN intervals
-	- NNkurt    : (ms) kurtosis of NN intervals
+	- NNkurt    : (s) kurtosis of NN intervals
 	- NNiqr     : interquartile range of NN intervals
-	- SDNN      : (ms) Standard deviation of all NN intervals.
+	- SDNN      : (s) Standard deviation of all NN intervals.
-	- RMSSD     : (ms) The square root of the mean of the sum of the squares of differences between adjacent NN intervals.
+	- RMSSD     : (s) The square root of the mean of the sum of the squares of differences between adjacent NN intervals.
 	- pnn50     : (%) NN50 count divided by the total number of all NN intervals.
                   (Number of pairs of adjacent NN intervals differing by more than 50 ms )